 A professional freelance editor based in New York, Kaitlyn Cortes always knew she wanted to work in the film industry, but it wasn’t until she first began editing that she found her true vocation in life.

 She explains: “I decided I wanted to go to graduate school to strengthen my editing skills, as well as be able to work with a variety of people on different projects.
 So, I ended up going to the Brooklyn College Feirstein Graduate School of Cinema, where I earned my master’s degree in Post-Production.”

 Cortes has now worked on a variety of projects including television, narrative, commercial and documentary.
 She does her editing using Avid Media Composer, Adobe Premiere Pro and DaVinci Resolve.

 She says: “Advice I would give to others who want to work in post is be as involved in the community as you can.
 Some of my biggest opportunities have come from people I’ve met or have previously worked with.”
 She concludes: “If they had a good experience working with you, they’re more likely to want to work with you again or recommend you to others.”

-Job title: Post producer at Company 3
+Job title: Head of TV Post-production at Company 3

 Location: Los Angeles